Markdown Strategy Optimizer

 How much should I markdown?

 This calculator provides suggestions based on your inputs and general reselling principles.
 Actual sell-through depends on item condition, photos, descriptions, market demand, and timing.
-Use as a planning tool, not a guarantee.
+Use it as a planning tool, not a guarantee.